peterpeterparker/web-social-share/readme.md

 ### share

-These are your share options.
+The following share options are supported:

+- Facebook
+- Twitter
+- Email
+- Linkedin
+- Pinterest
+- Reddit
+- WhatsApp
+- Copy (to clipboard)

 For details about them you could have a look to the interface `WebSocialShareInput` located under folder `src/types/web-social-share/`.

 `share` is a parameter of type **WebSocialShareInput**